DEVITY-IOT/devity-iot.github.io/website/docs/keynoa-interfaces.md

 ### Device Configurator

-The device configurator interface makes it easier to set up devices in complex scenarios, e.g. in cases where the trust or network zones must be distinguished.
+The device configurator interface makes it easier to set up devices in complex scenarios, e.g., in cases where the trust or network zones must be distinguished.
 The interface makes it possible to provide individual devices with additional (virtual) assigned characteristics.

 The "Attributor” is a mobile application that allows devices to be assigned to specific trust spaces.